 Failure to attend designated mandatory activities as published in the course syllabi will result in consequences as described in the syllabi.
 Students are responsible for the work they have missed.
-Only an excused absence will be eligible for makeup of any assessments.
+Only a student with an excused absence will be eligible to make up any assessments.